knk-sys/terraform_zero_to_hero/README.md

-# Terraform Learning from zero to hero
+# Terraform Learning from Zero to Hero!!!

 # This labs were guided by Sandbox Yangon.

+# Lab Guide Instructions

-Lab Guide Instructions: Setting Up AWS Infrastructure with Terraform
+Setting Up AWS Infrastructure with Terraform.

 # Lab Overview: